The State Street Santa Window Production Delights Children and Adults Alike

 Already the response has been what was hoped to achieve, as shared by a mother via Instagram to Theatre Bristol: “Thank you for the Santa and Mrs. Claus window scene!
 It has been such a joy during such a strange Christmas season!
 This was a way for my children to see Santa in a safe way during a pandemic!
 We are grateful!!!”

-Actors associated with Theatre Bristol participate in family groups, including eight Santas, six Mrs. Clauses, and even more elves, with a rotating schedule of Sunday afternoons 2 to 4 pm; Tuesday, Thursday and Friday evenings from 5:00 to 7:30 pm; and Saturdays 10 to 12 pm, 2 to 4 pm, and 5 to 7:30 pm.
+Actors associated with Theatre Bristol participate in family groups, with a rotating schedule of Sunday afternoons 2 to 4 pm; Tuesday, Thursday and Friday evenings from 5:00 to 7:30 pm; and Saturdays 10 to 12 pm, 2 to 4 pm, and 5 to 7:30 pm.

-Because of COVID, actors observe strict COVID guidelines and perform in family groups–ten families total participating this year.
+Because of COVID, all actors are vaccinated and observe strict COVID guidelines.
+Most perform in family or small groups–thirteen families total participating this year.
 As a result, the actors in the family have convinced other family members to participate.
-The Campbell family recruited father Chris to join wife Tracy and daughter Chloe, veteran actors, and Gianna Gobble recruited husband Steve, and siblings Mason and Avery White participate together as elves.
+Gianna Gobble recruited husband Steve, and siblings Mason and Avery White participate together as elves.